-The Environment Protection Authority (EPA) is partnering with residents and the Mount Barker District Council, in a study to assess wood smoke particulate levels this winter.
+The Environment Protection Authority (EPA) partnered with residents and the Mount Barker District Council, in a study to assess wood smoke particulate levels in 2022-2023.
+SA Health provided assessment of the study from a health perspective.

-EPA has previously carried out air quality monitoring in Mount Gambier and the Adelaide Hills as part of the SmokeWatch Program.
-During the program in Mount Gambier, the EPA published weekly air quality summary graphs for 2009,2010 and 2011, which gave a good indication of how air quality in winter can be influenced by domestic burning.
+EPA has previously carried out air quality monitoring as part of the SmokeWatch Program in Mount Gambier and the Adelaide Hills.
+During the program in Mount Gambier, the EPA published weekly air quality summary graphs for 2009, 2010 and 2011 which indicated domestic burning can influence air quality in winter.

-The Environment Protection Authority (EPA) is partnering with residents and the Mount Barker District Council, in a study to assess wood smoke particulate levels this winter.
+The Environment Protection Authority (EPA) partnered with residents and the Mount Barker District Council, in a study to assess wood smoke particulate levels in 2022-2023.
+SA Health provided assessment of the study from a health perspective.

-EPA has previously carried out air quality monitoring in Mount Gambier and the Adelaide Hills as part of the SmokeWatch Program.
-During the program in Mount Gambier, the EPA published weekly air quality summary graphs for 2009,2010 and 2011, which gave a good indication of how air quality in winter can be influenced by domestic burning.
+EPA has previously carried out air quality monitoring as part of the SmokeWatch Program in Mount Gambier and the Adelaide Hills.
+During the program in Mount Gambier, the EPA published weekly air quality summary graphs for 2009, 2010 and 2011 which indicated domestic burning can influence air quality in winter.

 Please click on the top right hand of this screen to change the language on this page.
 Automatic translations are provided as a guide only.
 To speak with us using a live interpreter, please call the National Translating and Interpreting Service on 131 450, and request them to contact the EPA on 08 8757 9000.